When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Cleaning your water heater is crucial if you want it to preserve its lifespan.

-We show you how to clean a hot water heater, including tips for cleaning gas, electric, and tankless models.
+We will walk you through how to clean a hot water heater, including specific steps for gas, electric, and tankless models.

 Key Takeaways

-• Flush your water heater at least once a year to remove sediment and maintain its longevity.
+• Flush Annually: Drain your tank at least once a year to clear out sediment and improve efficiency.

-• Turn off the power and water supply before draining the tank, and let the water cool for safety.
+• Safety First: Always turn off the power (breaker) or gas supply and let the water cool before starting.

 How to Flush an Electric Water Heater